-What that means for skiing in South America
+What El Nino means for skiing in South America

-It is still early to say for sure what will happen but the Chilean authorities are already estimating the water temperature off the coast of Chile to rise at least 1 degree above the average due to El Niño.
-In 1997 the temperature rose to 2 degrees above average and the country saw one of its deepest snowpacks and rainfall in history.
-After about 5 years of being in a drought Chile could use this one.
+It is still early to say for sure what will happen this upcoming season, but the Chilean authorities are already estimating the water temperature off the coast of Chile to rise at least 1 degree above the average due to El Niño.